scikit-hep/resample/README.rst

 .. skip-marker-do-not-remove

-Randomisation-based inference in Python based on data resampling and permutation.
+Resampling-based inference in Python based on data resampling and permutation.

 Features
 --------

-- Bootstrap samples (ordinary or balanced with optional stratification)
+- Bootstrap resampling: ordinary or balanced with optional stratification
+- Extended bootstrap resampling: also varies sample size
-- Support for parametric (Gaussian, Poisson, gamma, etc.) and extended bootstrapping (also varies sample size)
+- Parametric resampling: Gaussian, Poisson, gamma, etc.)
+- Jackknife estimates of bias and variance of any estimator
 - Compute bootstrap confidence intervals (percentile or BCa) for any estimator
-- Jackknife estimates of bias and variance of any estimator
 - Permutation-based variants of traditional statistical tests (**USP test of independence** and others)
 - Tools for working with empirical distributions (CDF, quantile, etc.)
 - Depends only on `numpy`_ and `scipy`_
-- Optional code acceleration with `numba`_

 Example
 -------